UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 ```
 {
   "id": string | ID value,
-  "catId": number | integer ID of corresponding category,
+  "ucid": number | corresponding universal category ID number,
   "created": string | ISO Date of the creation date of this category,
-  "elements": array of ID string values,
+  "elements": array of element object ID string values,
   "name": string | name of this category
 }
 ```

-The `catId` refers to the category ID number listed in the [Category Identification Standard](https://github.com/thinkcrew/UniversalCategoryIdentification).
+The `ucid` refers to the category ID number listed in the [Category Identification Standard](https://github.com/thinkcrew/UniversalCategoryIdentification).
 All categories must conform to this standard by either using one of the existing category ID numbers or by using a custom number that is outside of the protected ranges, as described in that standard.

 The `elements` array is made up of element IDs and represent all of the elements that are in that category.